2 Describing data

 As we assume very little here in terms of prior exposure to R or statistics, some points in this chapter may seem a little tedious.
 But we expect these parts can be covered quickly.
 We highly recommend that you treat this chapter as a tutorial and work through the code that follows, either by typing or by copying and pasting into the R console (this is what we mean by an “active reader” above).
 Once you have completed the steps detailed in Section 1.2, the code below should allow you to produce the output below on your own computer in this fashion.2

 Some parts of the code may seem a little mysterious or unclear.
-But just as one does not need to know all the details of the conditional tense in French to use Je voudrais un café, s’il vous plaît, you don’t need to follow every detail of the commands below to get a sense for what they mean and the results they produce (you receive a coffee).
+But just as one does not need to know all the details of the conditional tense in French to use Je voudrais un café, s’il vous plaît, you don’t need to follow every detail of the commands below to get a sense of what they mean and the results they produce (you receive a coffee).
 For one, most concepts covered below will be examined in more detail in later chapters.

 We believe it is also helpful to note that the way even fluent speakers of computer languages work involves internet searches for things such as “how to reorder column charts using ggplot2” or asking questions on StackOverflow.
 To be honest, some parts of this chapter were written with such an approach.
 The path to data science fluency for many surely involves years of adapting code found on the internet to a problem at hand.